 Joseph still wore an old garment around his waist and had not shaved his hair or beard for a long time.
 Once they were outside, the cupbearer instructed him to quickly wash and shave.
 Pharaoh’s chief servant then asked for a fresh garment from Potiphar’s household; the women at the loom provided one.
 Joseph wrapped himself and covered his head hurriedly, all the while wondering what was required of him so urgently.

 The men ran with Joseph, they dared not keep the king waiting.
 When they reached the outside of the palace, the cupbearer told Joseph that he would be required to interpret the king’s dreams just as he had done for him.
 He nodded as he tried to catch his breath and calm himself.
-They climbed the steps that led to the entrance of the building.
-When they reached the two great doors they walked past a few guards and went inside.
+They climbed the steps that led to the entrance of the building, walked past a few guards and went inside.